 The Home Screen displays nitrogen supply line pressure, nitrogen generator cut-in and cut-out pressures, nitrogen generator status, nitrogen generator running hours and cycles.
-The Home Screen also provides access to System Settings Screen and Datalog Screen.
+The Home Screen also provides access to Main Menu screen and Enable Bypass Function.

-The Home Screen displays any alarm signals developed in the nitrogen generator across the top of the screen
+The Home Screen displays any alarm signals developed in the nitrogen generator across the top of the screen.